 – How is your child getting along with others in class?

 – Has he or she noticed that your child is being isolated, excluded from playground or other activities with students?

-– Ask the teacher what he or she intends to do to investigate and help to stop the bullying.
+– Ask the teacher and administrator what he or she intends to do to prevent bullying from occurring in the future.

-- If you are concerned about how your child is coping with the stress of being bullied, ask to speak with your child’s guidance counselor or other school-based mental health professional.
+- If you are concerned about how your child is coping with the stress of being bullied, ask to speak with your child’s guidance counselor or other school-based mental health professionals.

-- Set up a follow-up appointment with the teacher to discuss progress.
+- Set up a follow-up appointment with the teacher and administrator to discuss progress.

 These and other materials are available online at: www.stopbullying.gov

 Are you considering counseling?
 Please reach out.
 Let’s work through this together.